dua-Binte-Humayun/ASL-Sign-Language-Interpreter-/README.md

 - Inclusive design principles
 - Healthcare and assistive technology relevance

+- Originally developed as a single notebook, the project was later refactored to separate model training and real-time interaction.
+This improves clarity and reflects a research-oriented workflow.

 ## Motivation
 Millions of deaf and hard-of-hearing individuals face communication barriers in healthcare, education, and daily interactions.